 The group address is not the broadcast address and at least one peer mesh STA has a Block-Ack agreement for the group address and the frame precedes the start of the Block Ack agreement (the sequence number of the frame is less than the starting sequence number of the block Ack agreement, as described in 9.10.2).

-When the AP updates the retransmission policy, the AP shall set the Last Sequence Control field in the GCR response frame to the sequence number of the last delivered MPDU prior to the change in retransmission policy corresponding to the GCR traffic flow that is being updated.
+When the AP updates the retransmission policy, the AP shall set the Last Sequence Control field in the GCR response frame to the sequence number of the MPDU corresponding to the GCR traffic flow that is being updated that was delivered prior to the change in retransmission policy. (#2343)

 To avoid undetected retries being passed up at a receiver’s MAC_SAP(#2230), duplicate detection and removal for group addressed frames is required in STAs with dot11RobustAVStreamingImplemented set to true or dot11MeshRobustAVStreaming set to true (see 9.3.2.11).
-A non-SP STA that has an active GCR agreement shall discard all MPDUs(#2217) and A-MPDUs(#2217) that have the Address 1 field set to the group address of this GCR group.
+A STA that requested GCR service and(#2420) has an active GCR agreement shall discard all MPDUs(#2217) and A-MPDUs(#2217) that have the Address 1 field set to the group address of this GCR group.

 NOTEWhile a GCR agreement is active, the STA (#2218)receives MSDUs for this group either via the STA’s(#2218) unicast MAC address (DMS delivery method) or the GCR concealment address (GCR Block Ack(#2297) or GCR unsolicited retry(#2278) delivery method).(#2219)